 How to discipline your kids when you’re exhausted

-Once your kids are asleep tonight, sit down with a glass of wine and blank piece of paper.
+Once your kids are asleep tonight, sit down with a glass of wine and a blank piece of paper.
 Write down the five non-negotiable rules for anyone living in your house.
-This may be to do with manners, fighting or jumping on furniture but there shouldn’t be more than five.
+This may have to do with manners, fighting or jumping on furniture, but there shouldn’t be more than five.

-One of the biggest stresses when trying to discipline your kids is caused by not thinking clearly in the moment and not being able to think of consequences.
+One of the biggest stresses when trying to discipline your kids is caused by not thinking clearly at the moment and not being able to think of consequences.

 If you can turn this list of rules and consequences into a visual chart on the fridge, this part of parenting becomes predictable and hopefully easier.

-Almost every parent I speak to tells me that the most difficult times of day are getting their children through the morning and evening routine.
-You are trying to cram a lot into a short period of time and if you have more than one child, you can’t be everywhere.
+Almost every parent I speak to tells me that the most difficult times of the day are getting their children through the morning and evening routine.
+You are trying to cram a lot into a short period of time and if you have more than one child, it can be chaotic.

-Rather, pair these charts with an earning system – each task they do earns them a token and once a jar is filled with tokens, they get a reward.
-You don’t need to stress about the things they don’t do – a day without brushed teeth won’t cause harm in the long run.
+Even better, you can pair these charts with an earning system.
+Each task they do earns them a token and once a jar is filled with tokens, they get a reward.
+You don’t need to stress about the things they don’t do.
+A day without brushed teeth won’t cause harm in the long run.

 For many parents, their children fighting with each other is very annoying and seemingly pointless!
-However, the thing to remember is that your children fighting with each other is not your fight and turns you into a policeman rather than a parent.
+However, the thing to remember is that your children fighting with each other is not your fight, and you don't always have to get involved.

 Of course, if someone is actually being hurt, you need to step in but if not, encourage your children to sort it out themselves.
 By getting involved when they ask you to, you are giving yourself stress over a discipline that may not be required.